kyReid/Write-Ups/OverTheWire_Bandit.md

 error: failed to push some refs to 'ssh://bandit31-git@localhost/home/bandit31-git/repo'
 ```

-Flag: 56a9bf19c63d650ce78e6ec0354ee45e
+**Flag: 56a9bf19c63d650ce78e6ec0354ee45e**

+---

-Level 32 → Level 33
+## Level 32 to 33

-After all this git stuff its time for another escape.
+After all this git stuff it's time for another escape.
 Good luck!

 **Commands you may need to solve this level**
 sh, man

 ### Approach

-get an interactive shell by inserting $0 in the fake shell, then we run vim end read the password for the next level.
+I was able to get an interactive shell by inserting $0, then ran vim to read the password for the next level.

 ```console
 WELCOME TO THE UPPERCASE SHELL